 - Recommended dish: The okonomiyaki special, which many call the Japanese pizza.

-Why I like this place: because when you enter you feel like you have been transported to Osaka itself, besides the quality of the food.
+Why I like this place: because when you enter you feel like you have been transported to Osaka itself, as well as for the quality of the food

 Recommended if... you want to try Japanese food beyond the traditional sushi.

 9. In a hurry?
 Nothing better than a hot dog at Oh My Dog!
 Hot Dogs Southbank